 by Jane Parent

 Yuck.
 GROSS!
 TMI!
-Your teenagers probably don’t want to hear about anything about how they were conceived, your episiotomy, or about Dad and your ovaries, but we parents do say these awful things out loud, don’t we?
+Your teenagers probably don’t want to hear about anything about how they were conceived, your episiotomy, or about Dad and your ovaries.
+Yet we parents do say these awful things out loud, don’t we?
 Why, WHY do we insist on oversharing personal information that our kids don’t need or want to hear?

 Your youngest child was conceived when a condom failed?
 Dad really likes your bikini wax?
 You got pregnant with your daughter after a night of too many frozen raspberry margaritas, and you think it’s a hilarious story to tell every time you go out for Mexican food?
 Just—no. Your teenagers REALLY don’t want to know your personal stuff.

-Think Your Teen Likes Parental Oversharing?
+Think Your Teen Likes Your Stories?
 Think Again.

 Back in college, I had a roommate whose mother liked to come visit and hang out with the girls.
-She asked us to call her by her first name, and told us cringe-worthy stories about her sex life, her IUD, and how she had finally decided to have it removed.
-I don’t think the word “oversharing” had been invented 30 years ago, but we all felt it with our awkward, uncomfortable silences.
-We were horrified by her candor, but mostly because she had been so frank in front of her own daughter.
+She asked us to call her by her first name.
+And she told us cringe-worthy stories about her sex life, her IUD, and how she had finally decided to have it removed.
+I don’t think the word “oversharing” had been invented 30 years ago.
+But we all felt it with our awkward, uncomfortable silences.
+We were horrified by her candor.
+And mostly because she had been so frank in front of her own daughter.
 We all agreed it was an embarrassing way for a mom to behave.

 Some families are more free and easy than others.
 You wanna show your 15-year-old son home videos of his live water birth?
 Have at it.
 Nope, not me.
 I am fine with being a little repressed.
 It’s okay not to share everything and to have some subjects that you simply don’t want to talk about with your teenagers.
 Ever.
 And I’m pretty sure the feeling is mutual.

 Jane Parent is senior editor at Your Teen.